samiraslani/LLM_Applications/Web Brochure Assistant/README.md

 # 📄 Web Brochure Assistant using OpenAI GPT

-This project creates a **smart assistant** that builds brochures for companies based on the structure and content of their websites.
-It uses web scraping, prompt engineering, and the OpenAI GPT model to intelligently select which web pages are most useful for a brochure.
+This project builds a **smart assistant** that generates professional brochures for companies based on the structure and content of their websites.
+It combines **web scraping**, **prompt engineering**, and the **OpenAI GPT model** to intelligently select the most relevant web pages for brochure content.

 ---

 ## 🔍 What It Does

-Given a company URL, this system:
+Given a company URL, the system:

-1. Scrapes the main content and all subpage links using `BeautifulSoup`.
+1. Scrapes the main content and subpage links using `BeautifulSoup`.
-2. Crafts a **system prompt** and a **user prompt** with structured instructions.
+2. Constructs structured prompts:
+   - **System prompt**: Sets the assistant's behavior.
+   - **User prompt**: Supplies specific task instructions and content.
-3. Calls the **OpenAI API** with those prompts to:
+3. Uses the **OpenAI GPT API** to:
-   - Understand the site context.
+   - Understand the site's context.
-   - Choose only the most relevant subpages (e.g., About, Services, Contact).
+   - Select only the most relevant subpages (e.g., About, Services, Contact).
-4. Optionally gathers content from the selected links.
+4. Optionally fetches and processes content from the selected subpages.
-5. Constructs a brochure in markdown format using the filtered information.
+5. Generates a **markdown brochure** using the curated content.

 ---

-## Key Concepts
+## 🧠 Key Concepts

 ### Agentic Thinking

-This architecture mirrors the **agentic workflow**:
+The architecture mirrors an **agent-like workflow**:

-- The assistant receives context (`Website` class).
+- The assistant receives context using a `Website` class.
-- Extracts all the relevant links from the main website.
+- It extracts and evaluates all internal links from the main website.
-- It makes decisions on which links might be useful for generating a brochure (`link filtering`).
+- It **decides** which links are useful for brochure generation (link filtering).
-- Takes actions to fetch the content of subsequent relevant links.
+- It takes **actions** by fetching and summarizing content from those relevant links.
-- Generate a brochure given the main company links and other useful links (e.g., About, Services, Contact).
+- It **generates** a final brochure based on the gathered information.

-This is similar to how **AI agents** plan and act across multiple steps.
+This mimics how **AI agents** plan and act in multiple steps toward a goal.

+---

-### OpenAI API Usage
+### 🤖 OpenAI API Usage

-The system sends **multi-turn chat messages** to GPT:
+The system communicates with GPT using **multi-turn chat messages**:

-- `system_prompt`: Sets behavior (e.g., "You are a helpful assistant for filtering links").
+- `system_prompt`: Defines behavior (e.g., *“You are a helpful assistant for filtering links”*).
-- `user_prompt`: Gives specific input (e.g., site links and goal).
+- `user_prompt`: Provides detailed input (e.g., list of links, desired brochure format).

-This results in multiple API calls when:
+This results in **multiple API calls** during:

-- The links are filtered.
-- Final brochure summary is generated.
+- Link filtering phase (deciding which pages matter).
+- Brochure generation phase (writing the actual content in markdown).

 You can choose between:
 - **One-shot prompting**: Pass all context in one go (fast, concise).